GTxcel/ember-breadcrumbs/README.md

 - **path**: The path that the crumb should link to.
 Optional; if not specified, the controller's route's path will be used instead.
 - **model**: An object that should be passed into `{{link-to}}`.
 Optional.
+  This can be any string/parameter that will be added to the end of the generated path, including id values for edit or query parameters.

 ## Customization